Certificate III in Individual Support (Disability)

 Course requirements

-Students must be 18 years of age or above and will need to be reasonably physically fit to undertake the work placement as the tasks and activities associated with the work placement may involve manual lifting and other physical activities.
+Students will need to be reasonably physically fit to undertake the work placement as the tasks and activities associated with the work placement may involve manual lifting and other physical activities.

 The Swinburne Open Education modern online learning platform has been designed so that you can study online anywhere, anytime.
 You will need to meet the following IT requirements to use our platform for this Certificate III course: